Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 author_email: sebastian.weikart@finleap.com
 ---

-At **finleap**, we recently started a monthly gathering of engineers across the ecosystem, which includes people from **Finleap Build**, the original company builder, as well as our very own financial Software-as-a-Service company **Finleap Connect**, and all the portfolio companies such as **Element**, **solarisBank**, **Penta**, **Perseus**, **Elinvar**, **Clark**, **Joonko** and more, as well as newly hatched ventures that are building new products from scratch.
+At **finleap**, we recently started a monthly gathering of engineers across the ecosystem, which includes people from **Finleap Build**, the original company builder, as well as our very own financial Software-as-a-Service company [Finleap Connect](https://connect.finleap.com/), and all the portfolio companies such as [Element](https://www.element.in/), [solarisBank](https://www.solarisbank.com/), [Penta](https://getpenta.com/), [Elinvar](https://elinvar.de/), [Clark](https://www.clark.de/), [Joonko](https://joonko.de/) and more, as well as newly hatched ventures that are building new products from scratch.
 All of those companies come with their own set of challenges, be it how to hit the market as fast as possible with a high quality product, or operate and run a financial platform with extremely high levels of availability and inpenetrable security.
+If you want to be part of this, you can find open tech positions across the whole portfolio here: <https://www.finleap.com/careers/tech/>
 It's a great opportunity to learn from each other, understand how these challenges were mastered in the past, and share a beer and a laugh together.

 At the last meetup in March, I gave a talk about **API Gateways** - a common pattern we what they are, where they came from, and a short and totally subjective overview of the available solutions on the market.
 I came across this patter and technology in 2014, and was interested in it ever since, following the different development and products that hit the market.
 In this post I will share my thoughts and the presentation.
 Please note that some statements are my personal opinions and based on experiences I made in my past career.
 If you want to discuss them with me, feel free to get in touch.